-Ensure that not only large corporations but also SMEs can make best use of the agreement.
-Proactively inform industry of the advantages of utilising the EPA.
+- Ensure that not only large corporations but also SMEs can make best use of the agreement. - Proactively inform industry of the advantages of utilising the EPA.

-- SMEs are an important and integral part of both the EU and Japanese economies.
+SMEs are an important and integral part of both the EU and Japanese economies.
 At the same time, they tend to face bigger difficulties in utilising a complex system due to lack of resources and sometimes even knowledge.
-Getting them on board is essential to make the trade between EU and Japan reach its full potential. - Different treatment by the authorities with regard to the Rules of Origin will be devastating for the utilisation rate of the agreement.
-It is therefore crucial that the authorities minimise differences in treatment.
+Getting them on board is essential to make the trade between EU and Japan reach its full potential.